shakacode/shakapacker/README.md

 ### Development

 Webpacker ships with two binstubs: `./bin/webpacker` and `./bin/webpacker-dev-server`.
 Both are thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executables to ensure that the right configuration files and environmental variables are loaded based on your environment.

-The setting of the NODE_ENV should be removed from the binstubs.
+Older Shakapacker installations had the setting of a missing NODE_ENV in the binstubs as the default per RAILS_ENV, it is no longer set there.

 #### Automatic Webpack Code Building